-With a year round patio, live music and DJ, and weekend brunch Produce Row Cafe is a gastro-pub you don’t want to miss.
+With a year-round patio, live music and DJ, and weekend brunch Produce Row Cafe is a gastro-pub you don’t want to miss.
 A champion of craft beer in Portland since 1978, pair beer with whiskey and a great meal.
-Kachka brings a little bit of the old world to Portland with traditional Russian cuisine (their dumplings are incredible) and vodka samplers, open as a market with a deli counter daily and fine-dining by evening -be sure to get a reservation.
+Kachka brings a little bit of the old world to Portland with traditional Russian cuisine (their dumplings are incredible) and vodka samplers, open as a market with a deli counter daily and fine-dining by evening — be sure to make a reservation.
 For Italian classics and thin-crust pizza, Nostrana brings complex flavors in simple dishes.
-Get your fill of ramen and steam buns at Japanese-fusion restaurant Boke Bowl, every Portlanders go-to for a rainy day.
+Get your fill of ramen and steam buns at Japanese-fusion restaurant Boke Bowl, many Portlanders’ go-to for a rainy day.

 What to Do in the Central Eastside

 The Central Eastside knows how to have fun any time of day.
-Head to Water Avenue, which runs along the Willamette River, and find shops, restaurants, and an old -and renewed- business district.
+Head to Water Avenue, which runs along the Willamette River, and find shops, restaurants and an old — and renewed — business district.
 Tucked under the Marquam Bridge, OMSI promises fun for all ages.
 Kids who love trains shouldn’t miss the nearby Oregon Rail Heritage Center.
 At Kerr Bikes, rent any style of bike, including a surrey that will hold the whole family, and bike along the Springwater Corridor or Eastbank Esplanade.

 Enjoy a pint and play games, like ping-pong at Pips & Bounce, or bowling at Grand Central Restaurant & Bowling and you can sing your heart out at Voicebox, a karaoke bar with private rooms.
 If you’re in the mood for live music, Central Eastside has many world-class venues from Doug Fir to Holocene.
 Bunk Bar on Water Avenue, is an intimate, converted warehouse with eclectic bands, pinball, beer and Bunk sandwiches.